 Note: Once you see this screen, you can return to complete your video call at any time.
 If you cannot connect to your video call, you will also receive an email to return at your convenience.

-- After you finish your video call, ID.me will send you an email with important next steps to complete the verification process.
+- After you finish your short video call, ID.me will send you an email with important next steps to complete the verification process.
 Be sure to follow the steps carefully to complete your verification.